Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 About The Monitor

 Want a 34″ 3440×1440 IPS ultrawide monitor but with a DCI-P3 color gamut?
-BenQ has you covered with their PD3420Q model.
+The Dell U3425WE is the best model available – it even has a high 120Hz refresh rate!

 Image Quality

-It has a strong 350-nit peak brightness (400-nits for HDR), a 1,000:1 contrast ratio, 10-bit color depth support via dithering and 178° wide viewing angles.
+It has a decent 300-nit peak brightness, Delta E < 2 factory calibration, a high 2,000:1 contrast ratio for deeper blacks thanks to its IPS Black panel, 10-bit color depth support via dithering and 178° wide viewing angles.

 Design & Connectivity